syne-tune/syne-tune/docs/faq.md

 ### <a name="remote-tuning"></a> I don’t want to wait, how can I launch the tuning on a remote machine?

 You can use the remote launcher to launch a tuning on a remote machine.
-The remote launcher supports both `LocalBackend` and `SagemakerBackend`.
+The remote launcher supports both `LocalBackend` and `SageMakerBackend`.
 In the former case, multiple trials will be evaluated on the remote machine (one use-case being to use a beefy machine), in the latter case trials will be evaluated as separate SageMaker training jobs.

 See for an example on how to run tuning with the remote launcher: [launch_height_sagemaker_remotely.py](https://github.com/awslabs/syne-tune/blob/main/examples/launch_height_sagemaker_remotely.py)